KabukiStarship/KabukiPressCookbook/02-chinese-room-abstract-stack-machine.md

 # 3 Chinese Room Abstract Stack Machine

-The Chinese Room Abstract Stack Machine (Crabs) is a virtual machine (VM) engine for creating VMs defined in the SCRIPT Specification that allows allows rooms to communicate with messages.
+The Chinese Room Abstract Stack Machine (Crabs) is a virtual machine (VM) engine for creating VMs defined in the SCRIPT Specification that allows rooms to communicate with messages.
 Crabs works using an Object stack utilizing a single-function interface modeled after the A=A*B Group Automata Theorem.

 ## 4.2 Text Printer and Scanner